r0ut3r-AI/ai-router/README.md

 🔹 **AI Personality Tuning** – Allowing users to configure AI behaviors, emotional tones, and expertise levels.
 🔹 **Self-Optimizing Model Selection** – AI-Router will learn from past interactions to route queries more effectively.
 🔹 **Decentralized AI Routing** – Investigating the feasibility of running AI-Router on a distributed network.
+🔹 **AI-Router SDK for Developers** – Providing a Python-based SDK to allow seamless integration with existing AI applications.
+🔹 **Enhanced Learning Mechanism** – AI-Router will implement a feedback loop where models adapt based on user interactions.
+🔹 **Cross-Domain AI Applications** – Exploring how AI-Router can facilitate AI workflows across different industries such as healthcare, finance, and automation.

 We welcome **feedback, suggestions, and contributors** who are excited about these possibilities! 🚀